 Figure 14 shows the time evolution of the control input to achieve the load alleviation and a sample of three coefficients of the controller.
-It is worth mentioning that the flap rotation and angular speed meet fully physical limitations of the experimental apparatus (rotation up to ±7 deg and speed up to 15 Hz).
+It is worth mentioning that the flap rotation and angular speed meet fully physical limitations of the experimental apparatus (rotation up to ±7° and speed up to 15 Hz).